Swastik-Sarkar/guide/README.md

 Feel free to point them out or share your own insights, we can learn together!
 Thank you for being here and trusting me to be a part of your learning journey. 🚀

 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)

+# 📄 Disclaimer

+This guide is a personal initiative created with the intent to help beginners learn Python in a structured and accessible manner.

+I am **not a professional teacher**, nor do I have formal experience in teaching or curriculum design.
+This content is based on my own understanding, learning experiences, and enthusiasm for programming.

+> ⚠️ **Please note:**
+> This guide has been developed with significant help from **OpenAI's ChatGPT**, an AI language model.
+ChatGPT was used to:

+* Refine explanations and formatting
+* Suggest clear code examples
+* Improve grammar and structure
+* Ensure beginner-friendly language

+While every effort has been made to keep the content accurate and up-to-date, there may still be errors or gaps.
+If you find any, contributions and suggestions are always welcome via issues or pull requests.

 ## 🆕 Update Logs: